 STRATEGIC ACTION 17

-Consider options for separation at source and promote the provisioning at port reception facilities of separate collection facilities for plastic waste from ships, including fishing gear, to facilitate reuse and recycling2.
-Prevention and reduction from land-based sources
+Consider options for separation at source and promote the provisioning at port reception facilities of separate collection facilities for plastic waste from ships, including fishing gear, to facilitate reuse and recycling., where available.

+2. Prevention and reduction from land-based sources

-Improved waste management, includingwastewater treatment, is key to prevent litter from entering the marine environment, and marine litter needs to be integrated into national waste management plans and strategies to reduce the generation of waste.
+Improved waste management, including advanced centralized and decentralized wastewater treatment, is key to prevent litter from entering the marine environment, and marine litter prevention needs to be integrated into national waste management plans and strategies to reduce the generation of waste.
 In parts of the Arctic, population density is very low, and communities are not connected by road.
-Arctic weather and climate circumstancesmake proper solid waste management processes challenging.
+Arctic weather and climate circumstances and geography make proper solid waste management processes challenging.
 In addition, natural disasters and extreme weather events can increase the amount of waste entering the marine environment from land.

-More distant sources of marine litter come from surrounding marine areas and possibly the large Arctic watersheds with several large rivers that deliver substantial amounts of freshwater to the Arctic Ocean.
-Arctic watersheds are under the jurisdiction of the eight Arctic Council member states withonly some headwaters of large rivers extending beyond them.
+Land-based sources of marine litter include the large Arctic watersheds with several large rivers that deliver substantial amounts of freshwater to the Arctic Ocean.
+Arctic watersheds are under the jurisdiction of the eight Arctic Council member states, with few exception of some headwaters of large rivers extending beyond them.

 2.1 Improved solid waste management